JeroenAdam/IoT-aboard/README.md

 - water depth below a certain treshold
 - barometric pressure dropping at an alarming rate

-The remote (=mini router with button) will serve as an interface to acknowledge alarms by sending MQTT messages.
+The remote (=mini router with button) will serve as an interface to acknowledge alarms.
 A long button press could be used to adjust tresholds.
 There is also a switch which can be in 3 different positions.

-Beside getting my NMEA sensor data (compass course/wind speed/atmospheric pressure/speed through water) to my [SignalK (=The Open Marine Data Standard)](https://github.com/SignalK/signalk-server-node) server via USB, I found a [binary](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the SignalK server over wifi and some [JSON code](https://signalk-dev.slack.com/archives/C03F1MKQG/p1531727867000238) to add this unit as a custom (data) provider.
+Beside getting my NMEA sensor data (compass course/wind speed/atmospheric pressure/speed through water) to my [SignalK](https://github.com/SignalK/signalk-server-node) server via USB, I found a [binary](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the SignalK server over wifi and some [JSON code](https://signalk-dev.slack.com/archives/C03F1MKQG/p1531727867000238) to add this unit as a custom (data) provider.

 Some challenges:
-- the SignalK/OpenPlotter server is mounted behind wood at the navigation station and is some distance away from the LED matrix which is plugged in a second Raspberry Pi Zero W, the LED matrix will need to be controllable over HTTP
+- the SignalK server is mounted behind wood at the navigation station and is some distance away from the LED matrix which is plugged in a second Raspberry Pi Zero W, the LED matrix will need to be controllable over HTTP
-- I'm not an experienced Javascript programmer, luckily I found a [npm module](https://github.com/guigrpa/sense-hat) for handling the LED matrix
+- I'm not an experienced Javascript programmer, luckily I found a [npm module](https://github.com/guigrpa/sense-hat) for handling the LED matrix.

+All the above has changed how boat owners consume and interact with data on their boat, I'm excited to have started my journey into this technology.

 Future updates will show how this is progressing...